minvws/nl-covid19-coronacheck-provider-docs/docs/providing-events-by-patient-id.md

 #### JWT Token
 In addition to the standard JWT token fields documented earlier, the JWT token for the event request will contain:

-* `patientId`: The Patient ID in an encrypted format.
+* `userIdentifier`: The Patient's unique identifier (for example a patient number) in an encrypted format.
 * `roleIdentifier`: Identifies the role of the requesting entity.
 CoronaCheck will set this to `01` ('Subject of care'), when the requesting entity is represented by the provided bsn.

 The encryption of the BSN is done using libsodium public/private sealboxes (X25519).
 The private key that can be used to decrypt the patient ID must remain with the provider at all times.
-The public key has to be provided to MinVWS.
+The public key has to be exchanged with the authentication service.

 ### Error states